reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10_2.md

 lrs=np.array([([1e-4,,1e-4,,1e-4,,1e-3,,1e-2])])
 ```
-- You can try using **weight decay** or note.
+- You can try using **weight decay** or not.
 I've been trying to fiddle around a bit with that to see what happens
 ```python
 wd = 1e-7
 wd = 0